olliefr/gke-auto-sandbox/README.md

 * It is _multi-zonal_ as the nodes are allocated in multiple zones;
 * It has a _public endpoint_ with access limited to the _list of authorised control networks_;
 * It has [Dataplane V2](https://cloud.google.com/blog/products/containers-kubernetes/bringing-ebpf-and-cilium-to-google-kubernetes-engine) enabled so it can enforce Network Policies;
-* It uses [preemptible VMs] for worker nodes.
+* It uses [Spot VMs](https://cloud.google.com/compute/docs/instances/spot) for worker nodes.
 This reduces the running cost substantially;
 * The worker nodes' outbound Internet access is via [Cloud NAT][^1];
 * [Cloud NAT] is enabled on the cluster subnet.
 This enables the cluster nodes' access to container registries located outside Google Cloud Platform;
 * A [hardened node image with `containerd` runtime](https://cloud.google.com/kubernetes-engine/docs/concepts/using-containerd) is used;